jimidorcas/ransomware-incident-response/README.md

-# 💥 Ransomware Incident Response Scenario
+# 💥 Ransomware Incident Response Scenario (DarkVault Case Study)

-## 📌 Overview
+## 📘 Overview
-This project presents a simulated **ransomware incident response case study**, illustrating how an organisation can detect, contain, and recover from a ransomware attack.
+This project simulates a real-world **ransomware attack** to demonstrate the complete **incident response lifecycle** — from detection and containment to recovery and post-incident review.
-It follows industry best practices and aligns with the **NIST Incident Response Lifecycle** — covering Identification, Containment, Eradication, Recovery, and Lessons Learned.
+It aligns with the **NIST Incident Response Framework** and showcases structured technical and communication practices used in real security operations.

 ---

 ## 🎯 Objectives
-- Demonstrate structured incident response under pressure.
-- Document technical and non-technical workflows during a ransomware event.
+- Demonstrate a hands-on understanding of ransomware incident response.
-- Show effective communication between security, IT, and executive teams.
+- Illustrate communication workflows between technical and executive teams.
-- Provide actionable post-incident recommendations to prevent recurrence.
+- Document containment, eradication, and recovery strategies.
+- Present actionable lessons learned and preventive measures.

+---

+## 🗂️ Repository Structure

 ---